VarjoDesigns/VarjoDesigns/README.md

 ### Other frameworks and tools

-**TailwindCSS** - I have been using tailwind on and off for about 9 months.
+**TailwindCSS** - I have been using tailwind on and off for about 14 months.
-**Bootstrap** - I have been using Bootstrap for about 3 years.
+**Bootstrap** - I have been using Bootstrap for about 4 years.
 **Backstop JS** - Backstop is great for visual regression testing.
-I've been using it for about 8 months.
+I've been using it for about 12 months.
-**WordPress** - The CMS most of the web seems to run on.
-Been developming some plugins, templates themes etc. various things on both backend and frontend based on it.
+**WordPress** - The CMS most of the web seems to run on, my main platform since 2021

 **WooCommerce** - I've developed some utlities and views for WooCommerce projects.
 **Unity** - Who doesn't like playing with a game engine?
-Not very familiar with it, but have used it a few times to mess about with.
+I know basics of modding games and utilising the engine.
-**Blender** - I got a good sense of basics in Blender.
+**Blender** - I got a good grasp of basics in Blender.
 Don't use it all that much but have fun every time I do.

 ### Design

-**Figma** - I love Figma for designing simple UX charts, web designs and simple stuff like my CV.
+**Figma** - I love Figma for developing design systems and designing UX / UI solutions.
 **Adobe Illustrator** - I love illustrator and have been using it for over 6 years by now.
 When all else fails, I'll go with illustrator.
 **Adobe Photoshop** - Defacto photo editing software, and my personal favorite one too.
 If i need to edit pixel graphics, it's my go to.
-**Adobe XD** - Done a few prototypes with it for fun.
-Works like Adobe software usually does, so able to use it if needed.
+**Adobe AfterEffects** -

 ## Notable projects here on Github
 Please note that most of what I do is in private repositories.
 I do have some public display projects and test projects I've done for sake of experimenting, that I can show in greater detail.